Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningDeltaNotchSimulations.md

 two ODEs to describe the evolution in concentrations of Delta and Notch in each cell.
 The ODE for Notch includes a reaction term that depends on the mean Delta concentration among neighbouring cells.
 Thus in this simulation each cell needs to be able to access information about its neighbours.
-We use the `CellData`{.cpp} class to facilitate this, and introduce a subclass of `OffLatticeSimulation`{.cpp} called `DeltaNotchOffLatticeSimulation`{.cpp} to handle the updating of `CellData`{.cpp} at each time step as cell neighbours change.
+We use the `CellData` class to facilitate this, and introduce a subclass of `OffLatticeSimulation` called `DeltaNotchOffLatticeSimulation` to handle the updating of `CellData` at each time step as cell neighbours change.

-## The test
+### The test

 As in previous tutorials, we begin by including the necessary header files.
 We have encountered these files already.
-Recall that often, either `CheckpointArchiveTypes.hpp`{.cpp}
-or `CellBasedSimulationArchiver.hpp`{.cpp} must be included the first Chaste header.
+Recall that often, either `CheckpointArchiveTypes.hpp` or `CellBasedSimulationArchiver.hpp` must be included the first Chaste header.

 ```cpp
 #include <cxxtest/TestSuite.h>